Tinkerforge/doc/en/source/Kits/CameraSlider/Construction_Basic.rst

 One pair of legs gets a stack bracket attached to it:

-* Insert two 6mm bolts into the upright MakerBeam of each leg.
+* Insert two 6mm bolts into the upright MakerBeams of each leg.
-* Fasten the stack bracket to the legs with four lock nuts.
+* Fasten the stack bracket to the bolts with four lock nuts.
 Ensure that the bracket does not overlap the crossbeam.

 .. image:: /Images/Kits/kit_camera_slider_step5_350.jpg